gbadamosi107/azure-network-protocols/README.md

 <img src="https://i.imgur.com/GpMKstc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We will analyze Domain Name Server (DNS) traffic by filtering it on Wireshark.
 We will then initiate DNS traffic for Google by typing the command, "nslookup www.google.com."
-DNS uses nslookup to provide the IP address for a host when the human-readable web name is provided.
+DNS uses nslookup to provide the IP address for a host when the human-readable domain name is entered.
 DNS uses both UDP and TCP port 53.
 </p>
 <br />